 Class B Units

 Balance at May 28, 2019

 Units related to tax conversion 107,815,152

-Balance at June 30, 2019 107,815,152
+Balance at September 30, 2019 107,815,152

 In connection with the closing of the Partnership's IPO, the board of directors of the General Partner adopted a policy pursuant to which the Partnership will pay, to the extent legally available, cash distributions of \$0.25 per common unit to common unitholders of record on the applicable record date within 60 days after the end of each quarter beginning with the quarter ending September 30, 2019.
-The Partnership's first distribution will be prorated for the period from the closing of the IPO through September 30, 2019.
+The Partnership's first distribution will be prorated for the period from the closing of the IPO through September 30, 2019 and will total \$0.34 per common unit.
 The board of directors of the General Partner may change the Partnership's distribution policy at any time and from time to time.
 The Partnership Agreement (discussed below) does not require the Partnership to pay cash distributions on the Partnership's common units on a quarterly or other basis.

-13. EARNINGS PER UNIT
+12. EARNINGS PER UNIT

-The net income per common unit on the consolidated statements of operations is based on the net income of the Partnership after the closing of the IPO on May 28, 2019 through June 30, 2019, since this is the amount of net income that is attributable to the Partnership's common units.
+The net income per common unit on the consolidated statements of operations is based on the net income of the Partnership for the three months ended September 30, 2019 and the period after the closing of the IPO on May 28, 2019 through September 30, 2019, since this is the amount of net income that is attributable to the Partnership's common units.